 5. Motivation Through Measurable Progress

 Dropout rates for flashcard-based learning are notoriously high.
-A longitudinal study by Leitner (2020) found that 73% of students who start using flashcard apps abandon them within 30 days.
-The primary reason cited was "not feeling like I'm making progress."
+Many students who start using flashcard apps abandon them within the first month, and one of the most commonly cited reasons is "not feeling like I'm making progress."

 AI flashcard apps combat this with detailed analytics dashboards showing retention trends, mastery levels per topic, predicted exam readiness, and streak tracking.
 Users of apps with AI-powered progress tracking show 2.1x higher 90-day retention rates compared to apps without these features.